ING Green Savings Account

 This free account is a non-term, regulated savings account (Subject to Belgian law).
 There is no minimum amount to deposit when you open your account.
 Equally, you can deposit as much you want in your account: there is no maximum limit.

-Basic rate of 0.01% and loyalty bonus of 0.10%.
+Basic rate of 0.01% and fidelity premium of 0.10%.
 Interest rates are expressed on an annual basis and may be changed at any time.
 You can find the current rate online or at any ING branch.
 If the rate changes, we inform account holders through their bank statements.
 The account balance can easily be viewed on bank statements, via Home'Bank and the smartphone and tablet apps.

 What happens if a financial institution goes bankrupt?